top of page

 • The good news is, we can train an animal.
 If you want to train a dog, you need to help it practice doing the right thing.
 You need to put it on a schedule, so you have times for it to eat and times for it to poop.
 You also need to reward it for being good, and you need to have consequences for being bad.
 If we keep training it like that, the dog will build good habits, and it will be a lot easier to live with.

 • Actually, we can train ourselves like dogs too.
 We can practice doing the right thing.
 We can have a schedule, we can reward ourselves for being good, and we can have consequences for being bad.
 Over time, we will build good habits, and it will be a lot easier to be good.
-That's how we keep ourselves under control, and that's how we can do great things with God.
+That's how we keep ourselves under control.

 SLIDE 22